rasor/rasor.github.io/content/2020/K8sArkade.md

 # Paste the token above into the Dashboard login screen
 ```

+You need to copy-paste your token from above to the login screen:

 ![k8s dashboard login](../img/2020/2020-09-06-OpenFaaS25.PNG "k8s dashboard login")

 When logged in: